OrestTa/MultipleCalendarsSelector/README.md

-With this extension, you'll be able to define presets of calendars that can be displayed or hidden with one click.
+With this extension, you'll be able to define presets of multiple calendars that can be displayed or hidden with one click.

 ## Limitations